PoisotLab/ms_sdt_software/index.typ

 = Application description
 <application-description>
-#strong[SpeciesDistributionToolkit] is released as a package for the #strong[Julia] programming language, licensed under the open-source initiative approved MIT license.
+#strong[SpeciesDistributionToolkit] is released as a package for the #strong[Julia] programming language (Bezanson et al. 2017), licensed under the open-source initiative approved MIT license.
 The package is registered in the #strong[Julia] package repository and can be downloaded and installed anonymously.
 The full source and complete edition history is available at #link("https://github.com/PoisotLab/SpeciesDistributionToolkit.jl")[`https://github.com/PoisotLab/SpeciesDistributionToolkit.jl`];.
 This page has a link to the documentation, containing a full reference for the package functions, a series of briefs how-to examples, and longer vignettes showcasing more integrative examples.

 == Component packages
 <component-packages>